 Rachel Swain Yeaman is a writer, communications consultant, and long-time advocate for social justice and civil rights.
 Over the course of many years, Rachel conceived and directed winning media and communications campaigns for many national and regional advocacy organizations, including the ACLU.
 She has served on the boards of several nonprofits, including the Breast Cancer Fund and Children’s Day School, where she chaired the capital campaign that enabled the purchase and construction of a new independent, progressive middle school in the heart of San Francisco.
 Rachel holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, and is thrilled to bring her passion for social justice and children’s writing to the board of 826.

-Talia Moyal is the Product Manager at a startup called LightStep, an application and infrastructure monitoring solution.
+Talia works in Product at a startup called LightStep, an application and infrastructure monitoring software solution.
 Talia has previously served on both the Greater Bay Area Make-A-Wish Foundation’s and Kiva Foundation’s inaugural Young Professional Advisory Councils.
 Talia was connected to 826 Valencia through her work as a Project Lead during a YCore fellowship.
-Talia is excited to explore ways to create meaningful relationships between the Bay Area’s young professional community and 826 Valencia.
+Talia is excited to take on leading this group through the second year of being the 826 Valencia Inaugural Associate Board.